 All proceeds from book sales will be donated to humanitarian non-military efforts in Ukraine.

-Our current read is Good Citizens Need Not Fear by Maria Reva.
+Good Citizens Need Not Fear by Maria Reva.
 A brilliant and bitingly funny collection of stories united around a single crumbling apartment building in Soviet-era Ukraine.

 A bureaucratic glitch omits an entire building, along with its residents, from municipal records.
 Officially, 1933 Ivansk Street does not exist – and neither do its inhabitants.
 But as the apartment building’s occupants weather the official neglect of the state, they devise ingenious ways to survive.
 This forms the intertwined narratives – nine stories that span the chaotic years leading up to and immediately following the fall of the Soviet Union in 1989.